jmpstart/vamos/README.md

      (venv) $
 ```

+Once cloned and installed on your computer the `vamos` playground is hosted in avirtual Python environment
+which is activated, whenvever ever command `. vamos` is invoked somewhere in the file tree of the playground's
+git repository.

-If a user invokes this command line, `vamos` performs the following actions:
+If a user invokes command `$ vamos @jmpstart/toy-samples` the following actions are performed:

 * download repository https://github.com/myhub/toy-samples.git
 * change working directory to repository root `./toy-samples` and activate